FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/consensus/rpbft.md

 (2) After receiving the prepareStatus randomly broadcast by node A, node B determines whether the status of the Prepare package of node A is newer than the localPrepare status of the current Prepare package of node B. The main determinations include:

-- Is prepareStatus.blockNumber greater than the current block height
-- Is prepareStatus.blockNumber greater than localPrepare.blockNumber
-- Is prepareStatus.view greater than localPrepare.view when prepareStatus.blockNumber equals localPrepare.blockNumber
+-prepareStatus.blockNumber is higher than the current block -prepareStatus.blockNumber is greater than localPrepare.blockNumber -PrepareStatus.blockNumber equals localPrepare.blockNumber, prepareStatus.view is greater than localPrepare.view

-Any of the above conditions holds, indicating that the Prepare package state of node A is newer than the state of node B.
+Any of the above conditions holds, indicating that the Prepare package state of node A is newer than the state of node B

 (3) If the status of node B is behind that of node A and node B is disconnected from its parent node, node B sends a prepareRequest request to node A, requesting the corresponding Prepare package

-(4) If the state of node B is behind node A, but node B is connected to its parent node, if node B waits up to [100ms(Can be matched)](../../manual/configuration.html#rpbft)node B sends a prepareRequest request to node A, requesting the corresponding Prepare package.
+(4) If the state of node B is behind node A, but node B is connected to its parent node, if node B waits up to [100ms(Can be matched)](../../manual/configuration.html#rpbft)node B sends a prepareRequest request to node A, requesting the corresponding Prepare package

 (5) After receiving the prepareRequest request from node A, node B replies to the corresponding Prepare message packet